-Trinity theatre students are invited and encouraged to attend the Illinois High School Theatre Festival in January each year.
-Students also bring theatre arts to the local community by completing service projects throughout the year, and plan numerous cast and crew bonding activities, including the annual Hammy Awards in June.
+All Trinity students are invited and encouraged to attend the Illinois High School Theatre Festival in January each year.
+Students also bring theatre arts to the local community by completing service projects throughout the year, and plan numerous cast and crew bonding activities, including the annual Hammy Awards.

-A wide variety of theatre courses including Introduction to Drama, Theatre Stagecraft, Basic Acting, Acting II, Improvisational Theatre, Shakespeare and the Stage, and Theatre and Leadership prepare students for theatre opportunities outside of Trinity, as well as university level auditions for those pursuing careers in theatre arts.
+A wide variety of theatre courses including Introduction to Drama, Theatre Stagecraft, Basic Acting, Acting for musical theatre and camera, Improvisational Theatre, and Theatre and Leadership prepare students for theatre opportunities outside of Trinity, as well as university level auditions for those pursuing careers in theatre arts.